-A three-judge panel presided.
-At the hearing, octogenarian Judge Guido Calabresi copped to his “’antediluvian’ understanding on the Internet.”
+At the appeal’s hearing, octogenarian Judge Guido Calabresi copped to his “’antediluvian’ understanding on the Internet.”
 Another panelist, Judge Denny Chin, also voiced confusion as to why the hyperlink is not considered “better” than a footnote.

-Lawyers for Adelson asked the court to certify a pair of questions, one of which is: does a “naked hyperlink” qualify as a “footnote” for the purposes of an online defamation lawsuit, or is it more?
+Lawyers for Adelson asked the court to certify a pair of questions, one being: Does a “naked hyperlink” qualify as a “footnote” for the purposes of an online defamation lawsuit, or is it more?

 In an effort to convince the courts that hyperlink citations are a good thing, a lawyer from the defense urged, “In the 21st century, we want to encourage people to do what we did in this petition, which is including the hyperlink [naked link] as a valuable tool for expanding human knowledge.”

-If you’re an online marketer, who pushes the legal envelope, it’s wise to read up on people who’ve been caught – because that loophole you think is protecting you, may not be as much of a shield as you believe.
-We’re not saying that the four defenses described below will never work, but if you’re caught more than once, don’t expect to slip the legal noose.
+If you’re an online marketer, who pushes the legal envelope, read up on people who’ve been caught – because that loophole you think is protecting you, may not be much of a shield.

 Below, we’ll explain his appeals’ arguments and the reasons they didn’t work.